 Participle prepositions are verbs that function like prepositions.
 They have -ed, -ing, and -en endings, just like participial adjectives.
 Examples of participle prepositions include:

 Examples of Participle Prepositions

 Even though participle prepositions don’t look like ordinary prepositions, they still function by establishing relationships between nouns and pronouns in the sentence (and are usually located right between them).

 - She is interested in anything concerning horses.

 - He works one job during the day and another at night.

-- All the neighbors were there including the new one.
+- All the neighbors were there, including Mr. Miller.

 - The principal was asking questions regarding her behavior.